brown2rl/polymer-tutorial/POLY102-m01/README.md

-## Creating an element with starter kig
+## Creating an element with starter kit

 1. Download and the Full Intermediate Starter Kit and its dependancies from the link in 101.
 Alternatively,
 ```